wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/leviathan.md

 ---
 title: "Leviathan"
-description: "Leviathan, a metaphorical reference to the exiled Elohimian faction known as the Serpent that had to hide beneath the oceans in order to protect themselves as they were involved in a conflict with the ruling of their antagonistic home planet."
+description: "Leviathan, a metaphorical reference to the exiled Elohimian faction, also known as the Serpent, that had to hide beneath the oceans in order to shield themselves from their opponents."
-lead: "A metaphorical reference to the exiled Elohimian faction known as the Serpent that had to hide beneath the oceans in order to protect themselves as they were involved in a conflict with the ruling of their antagonistic home planet."
+lead: "A metaphorical reference to the exiled Elohimian faction, also known as the Serpent, that had to hide beneath the oceans in order to shield themselves from their opponents."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false